-Using the garden as a metaphor, The Seeds of Love offers a process for creating mindfulness.
+Using the garden as a metaphor, The Seeds of Love is a charming guide to creating your own mindfulness.

-From a Buddhist perspective, everything affects our consciousness and enters metaphorically as a seed.
-This occurs through the development of the practice of mindfulness and using its tools to maintain a state of awareness and openness to self and others.
-Readers interested in Zen Buddhism will learn how to nurture such seeds as compassion, joy and generosity and to use personal challenges such as jealousy, anger and self-doubt as a means of growth.
+The development of the practice of mindfulness and its tools can help to maintain a state of awareness and openness to oneself and others.
+In The Seeds of Love, readers interested in Zen Buddhism will learn how to nurture metaphorical seeds such as compassion, joy, and generosity, and how to use personal challenges such as jealousy, anger, and self-doubt as a tool for growth.

-Using precepts from many faiths and traditions, The Seeds of Love fosters the practice of using simple, basic actions to reach the best within ourselves and share it with those around us.
+Using precepts from many faiths and traditions, The Seeds of Love offers simple, basic actions to help readers reach the best within themselves and share it with those around them.
 It will be an invaluable guide to anyone seeking deeper and more conscious relationships.